sysrpl/Codebot.Raspberry/README.md

     IdentityFile ~/.ssh/computer.pem
 ```

-Now that we have ssh configure you should be able to connect to your Pi using a secure key:
+Now that we have ssh configured you should be able to connect to your Pi using a secure key:

 ```console
 ssh pi
 ```

-Finally edit your Pi ``sshd_config`` to remove password authentication:
+Finally on your Pi edit ``sshd_config`` to remove password authentication:

 ```console
 sudo nano /etc/ssh/sshd_config.